Silicon Analysts

 For cutting-edge AI accelerators that rely on both advanced silicon and sophisticated packaging, lead times have stretched considerably.
 Industry sources indicate that for complex System-on-Chip (SoC) designs utilizing N3 silicon and CoWoS (Chip-on-Wafer-on-Substrate) packaging, lead times are now consistently exceeding 30 weeks, with some estimates pushing closer to 40 weeks for new orders.
 This is a significant challenge for hardware companies trying to meet the explosive demand for AI training and inference compute.

 The primary bottleneck is not just the front-end wafer fabrication but the back-end advanced packaging.
 CoWoS capacity, essential for integrating High Bandwidth Memory (HBM) with large logic dies, is fully booked months in advance.
-While TSMC is aggressively expanding its CoWoS capacity, analysts project that supply will not meet demand until at least late 2026, maintaining a tight market for the foreseeable future.
+TSMC is aggressively expanding its CoWoS capacity, with plans to more than double it by the end of 2026.
+However, demand continues to outstrip this expansion by a factor of approximately 1.4x.
+This sustained supply-demand imbalance grants TSMC immense pricing power on these critical, high-margin packaging services.

 Pricing Power and Wafer Economics